 He disappeared after several dates...

-Please stop right there!
-Let me ask you this: have you ever met a guy you sort of liked, went on several dates with him and later on realized that you just did not feel like continuing to have a relationship with him?
+Stop, please stop right here!
+Let me ask you this: have you ever met a guy you sort of liked, went on several dates and later on realized that you just did not feel like continuing to have a relationship with him?

 I am pretty sure it happened to you at least once.
 Was there something that the poor rejected guy could do to make you (yes, YOU!) like HIM?
 I would assume your answer would be ‘No’.
 Once you are done with him in your head you are done.

 He was nice to you and you were nice to him, you had great time together and you laughed at his jokes.
-That poor guy did absolutely nothing wrong but you just did not feel like seeing him anymore.
+That poor guy did nothing wrong except that you just did not feel like seeing him anymore.

-nice guy but not for you.
-Has this ever happened to you, ladies ?
-Now, back to your dilemma regarding him disappearing on you: in the paragraph above replace the words 'poor guy' with your name and you have your answer.
+Now, back to your dilemma regarding him disappearing on you: in the paragraph above replace the word 'poor guy' with your name and you have your answer.
 Ouch.

 What you should do:

-If you are not ready to handle the reality of dating, you may start letting rejections affect your self-worth.
-Such unhealthy thinking may become a stumbling block when searching for your Mr. Right.
-Taking rejections personally will shake your self-confidence and may result in you leaving the dating scene for an extended period of time.
-You do not want to miss out on something (and someone) amazing because of the fear of rejection.
+If we are not ready to handle the reality of dating, we may let rejections affect our self-worth.
+Such unhealthy thinking becomes a stumbling block when searching for our Mr. Right.
+Taking rejections personally may shake our self-confidence and may result in our leaving the dating scene for an extended period of time.
+We do not want to miss out on something (or someone) amazing because of the fear of rejection.

 How are you supposed to meet someone special without going through rejections anyway?
 You are not really expecting to hit the jack pot on your first date, are you?
 If you cannot stand being rejected then you will never meet anyone new.
 Avoidance of rejection = avoidance of a possibility of meeting your Mr. Right.